woo0818/ScaleMoGen/readme.md

   </a>
 </p>

-<h3>TL;DR: A next-scale token map prediction framework with a multi-scale skeletal-temporal hierarchy for human motion generation, enabling zero-shot motion editing.</h3>
+<h3>TL;DR: ScaleMoGen is a next-scale token-map prediction framework built on a multi-scale skeletal-temporal hierarchy for human motion generation and zero-shot motion editing.</h3>

-The code supports both SnapMoGen and HumanML3D through the same entrypoints;
+ScaleMoGen supports both SnapMoGen and HumanML3D through a unified training and evaluation pipeline.
-the dataset behavior is selected from `data.name` in each config file.

-## Motion Generation and Editing Results
+## Motion Generation and Zero-Shot Editing

 <table width="100%" border="0" cellspacing="0" cellpadding="0">
   <tr>